 10 Alternatives to Opioids for Pain Management

-Acupuncture uses needles to stimulate certain points on or under the skin.
+Acupuncture uses needles to stimulate specific points on or under the skin.
 This method of treating pain, nausea, and many other conditions has been used in Eastern medicine for centuries.

 How does acupuncture work?